morteako/monoids-functional.christmas/monoids.md

 This article will introduce an important and interesting concept in functional programming: Monoids.
-The focus will be on monoids in Haskell, and some familarity with Haskell or a similar language is adviced.
+The focus will be on monoids in Haskell.

 # What are monoids?